BibGuru CSE Citation Generator

 The ultimate guide to citing in CSE

 CSE style was developed by the Council of Science Editors (CSE), a US-based nonprofit organization that supports editorial practice among scientific writers.
 The CSE publishes a style guide for scientific papers: The CSE Manual.
+The CSE Manual is currently in its 9th edition.
 CSE style originated in the 1960s and is currently used in many fields of study in both the life sciences and physical sciences.

 In-text citations in CSE